Merrell MQM Flex 2 Low - Women's Review

 Durability

 While synthetic materials are inherently less durable than leather, the MQM Flex has multiple TPU overlays to protect the mesh.
-Within the period of our test, we could see wrinkles in the sole that indicate that the EVA midsole is being compressed.
-This is common in lightweight shoes which typically have a shorter life than more durable hikers.
+Within our test period, we could see wrinkles in the sole that indicate that the EVA midsole is being compressed.
+This is common in lightweight shoes, which typically have a shorter life than more durable hikers.
 We can't confidently expect this shoe to outlast its competition.

-This shoe is one of the least expensive in our test.
-However, it lacks many features that most hikers value in a shoe.
-If you live in a warm, dry environment or are able to have multiple pairs of hiking shoes, you will find these to be a great value.
+The MQM Flex is affordable, bright, and colorful for lightweight excursions in dry climates.
+However, it lacks versatility and is most suitable for shorter, easy hikes.
+It lacks many features that most hikers value in a shoe.
+If you live in a warm, dry environment or can have multiple pairs of hiking shoes, you will find these to be a great value.